mikepattyn/dartaculous/firebase-auth-admin/README.md

     * MacOS: ``lib-auth.dylib``
     * Windows ``lib-auth.dll``

-Download the correct version of the library from: https://github.com/squarealfa/dart_framework/releases/tag/v0.9.5
+Download lib-auth.so (Linux), lib-auth.dylib (MacOS) or lib-auth.dll (Windows) library from: https://gitlab.com/squarealfa/dart_framework/-/tree/main/firebase-auth-admin/go.

 - Generate and download a new private key following the instruction in https://firebase.google.com/docs/admin/setup, under **To generate a private key file for your service account**.